-Blepharitis Care in New Tampa & New Port Richey, FL
+Blepharitis Care in Tampa & Trinity, FL

 If your eyelids are flaking, burning, itching, crusting and otherwise making your life miserable, you may be suffering from a distressingly common condition known as blepharitis.
 This form of chronic eyelid inflammation can be caused by external irritants or a malfunction of the glands that lubricate the eye and the inside of the eyelid.
 The good news is that you don’t have to let this vexing condition get the best of you –not when you’ve got The Eye Doctors on your side.
 Your New Tampa and New Port Richey eye doctor (Dr. Teske, Dr. Matsukado or Dr. Quinn) can run the necessary exams to pinpoint the underlying cause of your blepharitis, enabling us to prescribe the appropriate treatment options.

 Blepharitis can be roughly described either “eyelid dandruff” or “eyelid acne” depending on the factors causing your symptoms.
 These two primary categories are generally referred to by where they originate on the eyelid:

 Anterior blepharitis develops along the row of eyelash roots on the outside edge of the eyelid.
 This form of blepharitis is often caused by seborrheic dermatitis, the same problem that produces dandruff; it also produces similar effects, including dry, flaky, scaly eyelid skin.
 Bacteria, viruses, mites and allergies are other causes of anterior blepharitis.
 This form of the disorder can cause additional issues such as loss of eyelashes, thickened eyelid margins and even a turning inward/outward of the eyelid.